 The course begins with fast-paced lessons about how Western society has largely misunderstood shamanism for over 100 years.
 This sets the backdrop for teachings about how psychedelic plants and fungi have been used by humans for thousands of years in different parts of the globe.

-Dr. Shepard draws upon his 30 years of research in the Amazon jungle and other parts of the world.
+Dr. Shepard draws upon his 30 years of research in the Amazon rainforest and other parts of the world.
 He offers advanced understandings of the intelligence and artistry within so-called “tribal” techniques of psychedelic healing and consciousness expansion.

 Glenn H. Shepard, Jr. (PhD)